xhostcomweb/rails-7-rack-attack/README.md

 1.Clone it
-2.Create your feature branch (git checkout -b my-new-feature) 3.Commit your changes (git commit -am 'Add awesome feature') 4.Push to the branch (git push origin my-awesome-feature) 5.Create a new Pull Request
+2.Create your feature branch (git checkout -b my-new-feature) 3.Commit your changes (git commit -am 'Add awesome feature') 4.Push to the branch (git push origin my-awesome-earth-shattering-feature) 5.Create a new Pull Request